PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

  - ESP32 (aka ESP32-WROOM) is used for the wireless controller setup.
  - ESP32-S3 is used for this wired setup.

 While the ESP32-S3 supports Bluetooth, it only supports Bluetooth LE.
-It does not support Bluetooth Classic as required by the Nintendo Switch.
-Therefore, it cannot be used for a wireless setup the same way the ESP32 can.
+The Nintendo Switch's wireless controllers use Bluetooth Classic.
+Therefore, the ESP32-S3 cannot be used for a wireless setup the same way the ESP32 can.
 However, the ESP32-S3 has 2 USB ports.
-Thus it can connect to both the computer and the Switch for a new setup that eliminates the need to manually wire up a UART as was required by the Arduino/Teensy setups.
+Thus it can connect to both the computer and the Switch for very easy wired controller setup that eliminates the headache of the external UART from the old Arduino/Teensy setups.

 ## Hardware Setup: